Victor Amadeus I, Duke of Savoy

-Victor Amadeus I (Vittorio Amedeo I di Savoia; 8 May 1587 – 7 October 1637) was the Duke of Savoy from 1630 to 1637.
+Victor Amadeus I (Vittorio Amedeo I di Savoia; 8 May 1587 – 7 October 1637) was the Duke of Savoy and ruler of the Savoyard states from 26 July 1630 until his death in 1637.
 He was also known as the Lion of Susa.

+He was succeeded by two of his sons; Francis Hyacinth and Charles Emmanuel II.
+His male-only line became extinct in 1831 with the death of Charles Felix.
+Therefore, the Kings of Italy are descended from his younger brother, Thomas Francis.

 Biography

-He was born in Turin, Piedmont to Charles Emmanuel I, Duke of Savoy and Catherine Micaela of Spain, daughter of King Philip II of Spain.
+Victor Amadeus was born in Turin, Piedmont, as the second son and child of Charles Emmanuel I, Duke of Savoy and Catherine Micaela of Spain, daughter of King Philip II of Spain.
 He spent much of his childhood in Madrid at the court of his grandfather Philip II.
 He stayed there until the king's death in 1598, when Victor Amadeus was eleven.
-When his brother, Filippo Emanuele, died in 1605, he became heir-apparent to the Duchy of Savoy and received the homage of the court at Racconigi on 21 January 1607.
+As the second son of the Duke, he was not expected to become Duke of Savoy.
+That changed when his brother, Filippo Emanuele, died in 1605, thus he became heir-apparent to the Duchy of Savoy and received the homage of the court at Racconigi on 21 January 1607.

 Victor Amadeus became Duke of Savoy after his father's death in 1630.
-Charles Emmanuel's policies had brought a great instability in the relationships with both France and Spain, and troops were needed to defend the Duchy.
+Charles Emmanuel's policies had brought great instability in the relationships with both France and Spain, and troops were needed to defend the Duchy.
 As money was lacking to recruit mercenaries or train indigenous soldiers, Victor Amadeus signed a peace treaty with Spain.

 With the Treaty of Cherasco, Savoy was forced to give Pinerolo to France.
 This gave France a strategic route into the heart of Savoy territory and on into the rest of Italy.
-The rulers of Savoy from that point resented this loss, and worked for decades with the goal of regaining that loss.
+The rulers of Savoy from that point resented this loss and worked for decades with the goal of regaining that loss.
 Subsequently, under the direction of Cardinal Richelieu, Victor Amadeus attempted to create an anti-Spanish league in Italy.
 He achieved two victories against the Spanish: In 1636 in the Battle of Tornavento and on 8 September 1637 in the Battle of Mombaldone.

 Death

 On 25 September 1637, Victor Amadeus fell ill after a dinner offered by the Duke of Créqui.
 A prominent Savoyard noble (Count Augusto Manfredo Scaglia di Verrua) who attended the dinner also died in the same week, arousing suspicions of poisoning and generating uncertainty in Savoyard-French relations.
 The duke was carried to Vercelli, where he died on 7 October, aged 50.
+He was first succeeded by his elder son, Francis Hyacinth.
+However, Francis died the following year, and his younger son, Charles Emmanuel, became Charles Emmanuel II of Savoy.